 As awareness of the scale and scope of global environmental injustices has grown, many questions surrounding its causes, consequences, and viable solutions have emerged and are now garnering well-deserved attention.

 The 2013 conference highlighted key aspects of environmental injustice throughan in-depth examination of:

 - mining and environmental injustices affecting indigenous and urban marginal populations in Peru

 - investigation into the challenges of supporting livelihoods and economic development while simultaneously preserving biodiversity in South Africa

-The conference will feature broadly interdisciplinary perspectives provided by activists and conservationists, human rights lawyers, philosophers, geographers, and political scientists.
+The conference featured broadly interdisciplinary perspectives provided by activists and conservationists, human rights lawyers, philosophers, geographers, and political scientists.

-In addition, 18 Connecticut College faculty from across the disciplinary spectrum have participated in a two-year immersion study of these issues, about which they will provide panel discussions that delve deeply into their recent on-site research excursions in India, Peru and South Africa.
+In addition, 18 Connecticut College faculty from across the disciplinary spectrum participated in a two-year immersion study of these issues, and provided panel discussions that delved deeply into their on-site research excursions in India, Peru and South Africa.